Pastry Cream

 • Take butter out of fridge to come to room temperature.

-• If using vanilla bean, make a lengthwise slit with a paring knife, scrape the seeds out, and add to a medium heavy saucepan along with the pods.
+• If using vanilla bean: make a lengthwise slit with a paring knife, scrape the seeds out and add, along with the pods, to a medium heavy saucepan.

-• Pour in the milk, and bring just to a boil while stirring with a whisk.
+• Pour the milk into the saucepan and bring just to a boil while stirring with a whisk.
 Remove pan from heat.

 • Meanwhile, in a separate large bowl, stir the cornstarch and flour into the sugar, then add the egg yolks and whisk until smooth.

-• Pour it all back into the saucepan, remove the vanilla bean, and bring to a gentle boil, while stirring with a whisk, making sure to get the bottom and corners of the pot.
-Keep stirring until thick (around 8-10 minutes).
+• Pour it all back into the saucepan, remove the vanilla bean, and bring to a gentle boil while stirring with a whisk, making sure to get the bottom and corners of the pot.
+Keep stirring until thick, around 8-10 minutes.
+(Note: the cream will continue to thicken as it cools.)

-• Cooling: Pour the cream into a bowl, and let cool for 20 minutes before refrigerating.
+• Let Cool: Pour the cream into a bowl and let cool for 20 minutes before refrigerating.

 Notes